mysticcoders/mysticrobots/README.md

 You'll need Yarn and Lerna installed to manage packages and shared modules.

 Get started by running `lerna bootstrap`.
 You'll want to rerun this any time you pull changes where new dependencies have been added.

+To run the project, you can use `lerna run --stream start`.
+I like the `--stream` option as it follows the logs nicely together.